vvaishu05/geo-features/README.md

 |Run `docker compose exec gisweb python manage.py migrate`        |  Run command to incorporate the migration script so the changes reflect in the DB
 |Run `docker compose exec gisweb python manage.py createsuperuser`        |  Run command to create Django's superusers in DB                                                                 |                                                                 |

+[This collection](thunder-collection_GISFeatureCollection.json) can be used as a reference for the APIs.

 ## Folder structure ###
 The project is organized into various folders and files, each serving a specific purpose.
 Below is an overview of the project structure: